 "portable", but it was a start.
 The vent of today is no longer the size of a kitchen appliance.
 It is the

-size of a laptop computer and hangs on the back of a wheel chair, making it -- and me -- portable far beyond the
+size of a laptop computer or even a lunch box and hangs on the back of a wheel chair, making it -- and me -- portable far beyond the

 four walls of 1985.
 I can take a jaunt around the yard or neighborhood, a trek to the mall, or trip across the

 Not all the technological advances have been in medical equipment.
-My day begins on my memory foam mattress pad,
+My day begins on my air

 comfort and pressure sore prevention.
 I can spend a 16 hour day sitting up, something impossible on a standard chair